magezil/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 5-strstr.c - find a needle in a haystack, aka locate substring\
 7-print_chessboard.c - print given chessboard\
 8-print_diagsums.c - print sum of each diagonal of square matrix\
-9-set_string.c - sets value of pointer to char
+9-set_string.c - sets value of pointer to char\
+101-crackme_password - password to crackme2 program